Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Another exciting aspect of visiting Alishan is riding the small gauge railway from Chiayi, but beware that part of the railway is out of operation since it was damaged by a typhoon.
 Find out more my article on how to get to Alishan.

-Alishan is included on this 3-day tour or on this tour from Kaohsiung, Tainan or Chiayi.
+Alishan is included on this tour from Kaohsiung, Tainan or Chiayi.
 If you take this 2-day Alishan tour, you can stay at Alishan’s best hotel for a reasonable price.

 36. Climb Yushan, Northeast Asia’s highest peak

 At 3952 meters, Yushan (Jade Mountain) is taller than Mt.
 Fuji by just under 200 meters, but lacks the crowds.
 Climbing Yushan is relatively easy for anyone who is reasonably fit, including older children.
 See here for a detailed guide to hiking Yushan.

 Yushan National Park is the remotest in Taiwan, and is home to an abundance of flora and fauna.

 The ascent is usually done in two days, with most people hiking the final 1.2km from Paiyun lodge to the peak for sunrise before descending.
 I saw an incredible sunrise over a sea of clouds when I did the hike in my first year in Taiwan.

 In the remote mountains of Nantou county, there’s an unusual attraction: a Japanese monster-themed village.
 The story behind it goes back to the Japanese occupation, honoring a friendship between a Japanese and Taiwanese man.
 Learn about this and more in my Xitou Monster Village post.